-The pumpkin's edible flesh can be used to prepare various dishes, including excellent pumpkin pies, soups, and other foods.
+They can prepare various dishes, including excellent pies, soups, and other foods.
 Similarly, pumpkin seeds can be consumed and are often roasted and served as a snack.
-The pumpkin's flesh is delicious when used in baked goods, desserts, and soups.

 ⬇️ Table of Contents